New Years Poems

 and choose to overlook minor annoyances

-to create mutual happiness and contentment in 2009.
+to create mutual happiness and contentment in (say new year, such as "2020").

 By Joanna Fuchs